pypeit/PypeIt/doc/wave_calib.rst

 .. note::

-  Users who are confident that their new lines would benefit PypeIt broadly (*i.e.*, beyond this single instrument) should consult with the Developers.
+  Users who are confident that their new lines would benefit PypeIt broadly (*i.e.*, beyond this single instrument) should submit a pull request adding their lines to the appropriate line list file (see :ref:`development`).

 A script ``pypeit_install_linelist`` is included that installs a user-supplied line list into the PypeIt cache for use.
 The script